 Each episode tackles an issue relating to our arts and health work and features the key players who make up the programme.
 Portraying the complexity and the value of culture and the arts in healthcare, the series shares the challenges and successes of innovation and creativity in a hospital setting from the different perspectives of those involved.

 Presenter, Liz Clark leads the conversations adding her unique perspective as a musician and artist working on the programme, kicking off the series asking artists What is it like to be an artist working in healthcare?
-A new episode will be released each week at 1:30pm on Wednesdays.
+A new episode was released each week at 1:30pm on Wednesdays.
 Go to Arts for Health Podcast.
 Join us on twitter @artsforhealthw1 #artsforhealthpodcast Credits: Produced by Michael Holly, Graphic Design by Ana Maria Surdu, Presented by Liz Clark and music by Darragh Kearns Hayes, Justin Grounds, Maire Laure Haas and Fiona Kelleher.
 With special thanks to all the residents, participants, managers and healthcare staff.
 Supported by Cork Education and Training Board and the Arts for Health Partnership.
 Find the podcasts here

 Uillinn Connect - Exhibitions